International Constitutional Law

 The notion “international constitutional law” refers to norms of public international law with a constitutional character or function.
 Thus understood, international constitutional law can be divided into three broad subcategories: (1) fundamental norms which serve a constitutional function for the international legal system at large, (2) norms which serve as constitutions of international organizations or regimes, and (3) norms which have taken over or reinforce constitutional functions of domestic law.
 Already the fundamental rules of the Westphalian state system that allocate competences and delineate spheres of state jurisdiction could be referred to as constitutional law of the international legal order.
-Since then, new layers of constitutional law have been added in the course of a long-term process, changing international law from an interstate order into an order which is also committed to the international community and to the individual.
-These added contents of international law restrain free “state will” and strengthen the autonomy of international law vis-à-vis state sovereignty.
-Figuratively speaking, modern international law no longer is solely the product of state consent but has a constitution of its own.
+Since then, new layers of constitutional law have been added, transforming international law from an interstate order into an order which is also committed to the international community and to the individual.
+These added contents strengthen the autonomy of international law vis-à-vis state sovereignty.
 Still, compared to domestic constitutions, the participation of individuals, their status activus in international legal processes, is extremely underdeveloped.
 The constituent instruments of international organizations constitute a second category of international constitutional law.
 They establish international organizations as legal entities; define their purposes, powers, and fundamental principles; establish rules on the admission of new members; and set up special procedures and majority rules for amendment.
 A “constitutional” understanding of institutional law is ambivalent.
-On the one hand, this understanding characterizes founding treaties as “living instruments” and thereby justifies a dynamic interpretation of their powers.
-On the other hand, it may restrict the ambitions of international organizations in the light of human rights concerns or based on constitutional doctrines such as institutional balance or separation of powers.
-Finally, certain norms of international law may be qualified as constitutional because they function as a supplementary constitutional law in the domestic context.
-This is particularly obvious for international human rights law, which constrains state action that risks violating those norms.
-Also, beyond human rights, international law regulates domestic governance to an unprecedented extent.
-For example, it prescribes that new states can only come into being if they are organized in a democratic fashion.
-Some regard WTO law as a “second line of constitutional entrenchment” to grant economic freedoms of market actors.
-In general, some authors distinguish global constitutional law from international constitutional law by its inclusion of private law-making actors, while others use these terms interchangeably.
+On the one hand, this understanding characterizes founding treaties as “living instruments” and thereby justifies a dynamic interpretation of their powers and this may bolster the organizations’ autonomy and effectiveness.
+On the other hand, it may restrict the ambitions of international organizations in the light of human rights concerns or based on constitutional doctrines such as institutional balance or separation of powers and thereby strengthen their accountability.
+Finally, certain norms of international law may be qualified as constitutional because they function as supplementary constitutional law in the domestic context.
+This is obvious for international human rights law, which constrains state action that risks violating those norms.
+Beyond human rights, international law influences domestic governance to an unprecedented extent.
+For example, it arguably prescribes that new states can only come into being if they are organized in a democratic fashion.
+Some regard WTO law and international investment law as a “second line of constitutional entrenchment” to grant economic freedoms of market actors.
+This market-enabling function of international economic law is in turn criticized as overly neoliberalist “new constitutionalism” by others.

-Some scholars claim that international law or its subsystems are in a process of “constitutionalization,” i.e., that international law is progressively developing into an order which resembles a constitutional order in substantive and structural terms (see Constitutional Hierarchies in International Law).
-The comprehensive volume Macdonald and Johnston 2005 is very broad in its perspective and is best understood as a many-voiced response to US unilateralism.
-More recent books have stimulated a controversial debate on international constitutional law.
+Concepts related to international constitutional law are “constitutionalization” and “global constitutionalism.”
+Some scholars claim that international law or some subsystems are progressively developing into an order which resembles a constitutional order in substantive and structural terms (“constitutionalization”; see also Constitutional Hierarchies in International Law).
+“Global constitutionalism” is an outlook which serves as a heuristic tool, as a vocabulary of critique, and as a carrier of a normative agenda.
 Dobner and Loughlin 2010 is primarily concerned with the fate of the constitutionalist tradition in the light of a perceived decline of the nation-state.
 Starting from the concept of constitution familiar from the democratic nation-state, some contributors even doubt that the concept can be meaningfully applied to refer to international law norms.
 In general, the question of how to “translate” the different elements and dimensions of the constitutionalist tradition to contexts beyond the state is a central issue of the debate.
 Both Dunoff and Trachtman 2009 and Klabbers, et al. 2011 develop constitutionalist perspectives on various aspects of the actors and structures of the international order.
 In this regard, they represent a general trend: the more recent debate on global constitutionalism focuses less on common values (see Common Values and Interests of the International Community) and rather more on actors and structures, the exercise of authority beyond the state (see Sectoral Constitutions of International Institutions), and legitimacy concerns (see Cohen 2012 and Democratic Legitimacy as a Constitutional Concern).
 Several journal articles survey the meanings of “constitutionalization” in international law and/or analyze features of constitutionalist approaches (Diggelmann and Altwicker 2008 and Kleinlein 2012 suggest different versions of a social constructivist approach; see also Ruiz Fabri and Grewe 2004, cited under Tradition of the Constitutional Idea in International Law Scholarship for a critical historical overview).
 Schwöbel 2011 scrutinizes the debate on global constitutionalism from the perspective of critical legal theory.
-The current debate on global constitutionalism, which started in the 1990s, is very rich.
-Many contributions do not only focus on some of the aspects referred to in the following commentary paragraphs.
-Instead, they cover a broad range of issues and draw a broader picture of the current state of international law or of the debate on global constitutionalism.
-Therefore, the following citations can only be particularly selective.
+The relationship between constitutionalization and fragmentation in international law and law beyond the state as well as the existence of constitutional fragments represents another central issue in the debate, as exemplified in Jakubowski and Wierczyńska 2016, Peters 2017, and Teubner 2012.
+The current debate on global constitutionalism, which started in the 1990s, is only slowly de-westernizing (see Suami, et al. 2018 and Bhandari 2016, the latter cited under WTO Law as International Constitutional Law).

 Cohen, Jean L. Globalization and Sovereignty: Rethinking Legality, Legitimacy, and Constitutionalism.
 Cambridge, UK: Cambridge University Press, 2012.